 Digging through the chest freezer I find a ham steak, inflexible, crunching with ice and looking at me dolefully with its one oval bone that couldn’t represent an eye any better if it tried.
 I have no idea how long it has been in there and I feel as though I have somehow neglected the most basic duties of food storage.
 But in my desperate state this does not deter me - I bring it upstairs and pop it in the refrigerator to thaw, sure that inspiration will strikeŠsomehow.

 Ham is a favorite at our house.
 We don’t have it often, it seems to be reserved for those big holidays when we indulge in its salty-sweet flavor and meaty texture.
-Then there are the leftovers that we enjoy in an almost obscene way that never last quite long enough.
-Marielle’s happiness at eating ham in the end of February with no apparent reason doesn’t surprise me much.

 This one ham steak really worked for us this week.
 As it had been previously frozen, we needed to eat it all in a timely manner.
 Throwing caution to the wind, I cut about a third of it into cubes and using a sheet of puff pastry leftover from making holiday cheese tarts, I followed my friend Jan’s advice from years ago for putting together a quick and easy dinner.
 Rolling the thawed pastry out, I cut the sheet into four rectangles, then divided the ham cubes, a grating of cheddar cheese and a smear of mustard on each.
 Folding half of the dough over the pile of goodies, I sealed the edges with a bit of water and baked them until golden brown and puffy in a 400 degree oven, or about 20 minutes.
 Served with broccoli, Margot, our 8-year-old, was ready to have them the next night and may even place them on her birthday dinner menu in April (yes, we are planning this far ahead).
 Very rich and crumbly, these will be a special treat, but as special treats go, it was an easy one!